-Bill Robinson fast to be held at 8:30 a.m. on Saturday, October 14 at Black Oak Heights Baptist Church, 405 Black Oak Drive.
-Robinson, a 23-year Air Force veteran was shot down September 20, 1965 and released February 12, 1973 as the war was winding down and troops were preparing to withdraw.
+of war camp.
+He will be telling his story at a breakfast to be held at 8:30 a.m. on Saturday, Octo-ber 14 at Black Oak Heights Bap-tist Church, 405 Black Oak Drive.
+Robinson, 23-year Air Force veteran was shot down September 20, 1965 and released February 12, 1973 as the war was winding down and troops were preparing to withdraw.
 He and Neil Black, who was in the same aircraft, are the longest held enlisted POWs.
 Because of this Robinson received the Air Force Cross which ranks just below the Medal of Honor Robinson credits four things with keeping him going during those dark days in North Vietnam.
 "Faith in myself, faith in each other, faith in my country and faith in my Heavenly Father to see us through."
 Religion played an important part in his survival.
 His experiences reminded him of the difficulties of Bible characters Continued on page 3